Basic Disaster Readiness

 - Clean your gutters annually.

 - Install a sump pump and flood alarm in the basement.
+All basements

-Make sure the battery backup can run for at least an hour.
+flood sooner or later.
+Make sure the battery backup can run for at least

-headboards.
+the wall over headboards.
 Secure tall furniture to the wall so it won't

 fall on you.
 Bolt your house to the foundation.
 Install water-heater

 straps.
-These precautions also protect your house against weather-related
+These precautions also protect your house against

 fasteners, and the first one to the hardware store wins.
 Keep a supply